AfricaBirdData/ABAP/README.md

     -   Either use the Git GUI (go to branches/delete/select branch/push).
     -   Or use the console typing ‘git branch -d your\_branch\_name’.
+    -   It might also be necessary to prune remote branches with ‘git remote prune origin’.

 Opening branches is quick and easy, so there is no harm in opening multiple branches a day.
 However, it is important to merge and delete